kendalharland/gha-compare-binary-sizes/README.md

 - File format support

 ### TODO:
+- Document that this  workflow needs the `issues: write` permission to post comments on prs.
 - Make these workflows cross-platform by using an initial context-step.
 Test just on windows.
 - Figure out how to test these workflows.
 - Documentation about how this works at a high level.